Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Introduction

-There are principally two widespread approaches to the study of infinite dimensional invariant manifolds in Banach spaces: the graph transform method (e.g.~see \cite{bates1998existence}) and the Lyapunov-Perron method (e.g.~see \cite{chow1988invariant}).
-We refer to~\cite[Section 1.4]{eldering2013} for a comparison of these methods, but we mention that the graph transform method is most natural in a discrete time dynamical system.
-In~\cite{Llave2016connecting} this method was applied in a computer assisted proof setting to study the dynamics of compact infinite dimensional maps generated by convolution against a smooth kernel, and was significant motivation for the present work.
-The graph transform method may be applied to continuous time systems by considering the implicitly defined time-$1$ map generated by the semi-flow.
-In the present work we have opted to work with the Lyapunov-Perron method, as it allows us to work with the vector field more explicitly.
+Instead, we consider the two widespread approaches for studying infinite dimensional invariant manifolds in Banach spaces: these are the graph transform method (e.g.~see \cite{bates1998existence}), and the Lyapunov-Perron method (e.g.~see \cite{chow1988invariant}).
+We refer to~\cite[Section 1.4]{eldering2013} for a comparison of these methods, but the important point to mention here is that the graph transform method is most natural for discrete time dynamical systems.
+Indeed, in ~\cite{Llave2016connecting}, a graph transform-type argument was used to obtain validated computer assisted error bounds for the infinite dimensional stable manifold of a compact infinite dimensional map generated by convolution against a smooth kernel.
+The result just cited was a significant motivation for the present work.
+The graph transform method applies to continuous time systems by considering the implicitly defined time-$1$ map generated by the semi-flow.
+But this requires direct access to the time-$1$ maps, which are defined only implicitly by the PDE.
+Because of this, we have opted to work with the Lyapunov-Perron method.
+The present work extends the work of \cite{Llave2016connecting} to parabolic PDEs, exploiting geometric techniques in the projection space which allow us to obtain validated results on much larger domains.

-Let us briefly outline our approach, which is somewhat involved due to our desire to track error control explicitly.
-While the abstract theory for invariant manifolds in Banach spaces has certainly been well developed, there are some obstacles preventing one from directly applying such theory to obtain a computer assisted proof.
-One complication stems from the fact that in a given application one generally does not have explicit formulas for the equilibrium nor the eigendecomposition of the linearized operator, but only approximations.
-A second difficulty concerns localizing the estimates, which is needed since the nonlinearities are not globally Lipschitz.
-Finally, applying generic functional analytic estimates usually leads to bounds that are valid in an inconveniently small neighborhood of the equilibrium only.

-To overcome these barriers, before setting up the Lyapunov-Perron fixed point operator, we decompose the space into judiciously chosen subspaces, corresponding to approximate eigenspaces of the linearization at the equilibrium.
-In particular, we choose an approximation of the (finite dimensional) unstable subspace, and we split the approximate stable space into a finite dimensional stable part, corresponding to the small negative eigenvalues, and an infinite dimensional stable part.
-As a subtle refinement we will also consider a further decomposition of the finite dimensional stable part into a slow-stable and a fast-stable subspace.

-The Lyapunov-Perron operator acts on functions $\alpha$ which map (an approximation of) the linear stable eigenspace to the (approximate) unstable subspace.
-The domains of the functions $\alpha$ are restricted to a product neighborhood of the equilibrium which respects the decomposition of the stable space.
-To localize our analysis we perform an explicit (potentially nonlinear) change of coordinates.
-This gives us flexibility in choosing the validity region of the parametrization.